binyamin/binyam.in/src/pages/now.md

 Last updated on {{ modified | date_est }}
 {% endheader %}

+* I'm pretty close to earning my Associate's Degree in Computer Science.
+Just a handful of classes left.
+* I'm looking for work experience as a front-end developer.
+* I started a ["micro" blog](/c/micro), as a way of lowering my pressure for writing.
+It's been sort-of successful.

+<details>
+<summary><strong>In the Past</strong></summary>

+**Fall 2020**
 * I've given up on my writing goals.
 I'd like to focus on hobby-coding and school.
 * I triage issues for [Eleventy](https://github.com/11ty/eleventy).
 GitHub notifications went from "pointless" to "overwhelming" rather quickly.
 * We got a dog!
 His name is Wilson, and he looks like a matzo ball.

-<details>
-<summary><strong>In the Past</strong></summary>

 **Summer 2020**
 * I'm trying to write more often.